 In this somewhat didactic note we will focus on asymptotic behaviour of critical Galton-Watson processes with immigration.
-We give a detailed alternative proof of the known result due to Wei and Winnicki \cite[Theorem 2.1]{WW} which states that under second order moment assumptions the sequence of appropriately scaled random step functions formed from a critical Galton-Watson process with immigration converges weakly towards a squared Bessel process, see Theorem \ref{Thm_critical}.
+We give a detailed alternative proof of the known result due to Wei and Winnicki \cite[Theorem 2.1]{WW} which states that under second order moment assumptions on the offspring and immigration distributions the sequence of appropriately scaled random step functions formed from a critical Galton-Watson process with immigration (starting from not necessarily zero) converges weakly towards a squared Bessel process, see Theorem \ref{Thm_critical}.
 For historical fidelity, we mention that the convergence of finite-dimensional distributions of a sequence of Galton-Watson processes with immigration towards a continuous state and continuous time branching process was already studied by Kawazu and Watanabe \cite{KawWat} and Aliev \cite{Ali}.
-Wei and Winnicki \cite{WW} used infinitesimal generators in their proof by referring to some results of Ethier and Kurtz \cite{EthKur}, while we will use limit theorems for martingale differences towards a diffusion process due to Isp\'any and Pap \cite{IspPap}.
+Wei and Winnicki \cite{WW} used infinitesimal generators in their proof by referring to several results of Ethier and Kurtz \cite{EthKur}, while we will use limit theorems for random step processes towards a diffusion process due to Isp\'any and Pap \cite{IspPap}.
 This technique was already used in Isp\'any \cite{Isp}, where he proved functional limit theorems for a sequence of some appropriately normalized nearly critical Galton-Watson processes with immigration starting from zero, where the offspring means tend to its critical value 1 under some conditions on the variances of the offspring and immigration distributions.
-In the present note we will handle non-zero initial values, and we can simplify some of the arguments in Isp\'any \cite{Isp} as well due to the fact that we consider only a single critical Galton-Watson process with immigration instead of a sequence of nearly critical ones.
+In the present note we will handle non-zero initial values with the technique used in Isp\'any (2008), and further, we can also simplify some of the arguments in the proof of Theorem 2.1 in Isp\'any \cite{Isp} mainly due to the fact that we consider only a single critical Galton-Watson process with immigration instead of a sequence of nearly critical ones.